|Land of the Covenant|

 IV.
 Generation Ex

-Each surviving, UNRWA-registered, 1st-Generation (″G1″) Refugee who has attained the age of seniority, regardless of citizenship or residency, should receive a monthly pension from the State of Israel commensurate with the country’s basic old-age benefit.
-Immediate implementation strongly urged — even in advance of an interim agreement.
+Each surviving, UNRWA-registered, 1st-Generation (″G1″) Refugee who has attained age of seniority, regardless of citizenship or residency, shall receive a monthly pension from the State of Israel commensurate with the country’s basic old-age benefit.
+Immediate implementation strongly urged.

 V. Representation & Taxation